-During 2023, or during any compliance period that ended in 2023, we received a Monitoring, Routine, (DBP), Major violation that covered the time period of 1/1/23 through 12/31/23.
-During 2023, or during any compliance period that ended in 2023, we received a Monitoring, Routine, (DBP), Major (CHLORINE) and a Monitoring, Routine, Major (RTCR) (E. COLI) violation that covered the time period of 10/1/23 through 10/31/23.
+During 2024, or during any compliance period that ended in 2024, we received a Monitoring, Routine, (DBP), Major violation that covered the time period of 1/1/24 through 12/31/24.
+We are/have reviewed monitoring requirements to assure this does not happen again.
+We received a LSL REPORTING & INVENTORY - INITIAL violation that covered the time period of 10/17/2024.
+We are/have reviewed reporting requirements to assure this does not happen again.
 We also received a Lead Consumer Notice (LCR) violation that covered a time period of 1/1/2024.
 We are/have reviewed compliance sampling requirements with all staff to assure this does not happen again.
-All required samples have been collected and the water system has since returned to compliance.
+All required samples have been collected and as of 2/6/2024, the water system has since returned to compliance.